mighty-gerbils/gerbil/doc/reference/misc.md

 Waits on *b* until it has been posted *n* times (as specified on barrier creation) with `barrier-post!` or an error has been signaled with `barrier-error!`.
-Errors will be propagated upwards and need to be handled.
+Errors will propagate upwards and need to be handled.

 ::: tip Examples:
 ``` scheme